10 Iceland Hidden Gems - A local's guide to off-the-beaten-path adventure in Iceland

 BEST ACCOMMODATION OPTIONS IN EGILSSTADIR

-Great Value: Lagarfel Studios
+Great Value | Lagarfel Studios

-My recommendation: Omurinn Guesthouse
+My recommendation | Omurinn Guesthouse

-Best rated on Booking.com: Finnstadir
+Best rated on Booking.com | Finnstadir

-7 - Tröllaskagi - The best hidden gem in Iceland for skiing and snowmobile adventure
+7) TROLLASKAGI: The best-hidden gem in Iceland for skiing and snowmobile adventure

 In the summertime, the mountains become a hiker’s paradise.
 However, the only way to get to the small glaciers scattered around the mountains would be on foot.

-Here you can find the by far one of the best skiing areas in Iceland, a peninsula with hundreds of stops to check out, and one of the best-hidden gems in Iceland.
+Here you can find by far one of the best skiing areas in Iceland, a peninsula with hundreds of stops to check out, and one of the best-hidden gems in Iceland.

 Tröllaskagi is a huge mountainous region and therefore a paradise for skiing, snowboarding, and snowmobiling, depending on what time of the year you go of course.
 There are over 200 glaciers in the whole peninsula and the snow in the mountains can last through the month of May.